 - Amendment to Title Owner Name is used in cases of typos or administrative errors.
 For these types of applications, a statutory declaration and consents of the registered owners may be needed.

-- For applications dealing with an interest in land where a party is a corporation that is not registered in BC, proof of current existence in the form of a certificate of status from the jurisdiction where the foreign entity was incorporated has not been provided.
+- For applications dealing with an interest in land where a party is a corporation that is not registered federally (Federal Corporate Registry) or not registered in BC (BC Corporate Registry), proof of current existence in the form of a certificate of status from the jurisdiction where the foreign entity was incorporated has not been provided.

 - Review the Land Title Practice Manual for legislation and commentary related to Transferors and Transferees – Proof of Existence and Execution of Instruments.

 - There are variations between the name of the donor in the Power of Attorney and the name of the registered owner.

 - A Power of Attorney contains substantive differences in alternate names for the attorney; for example, “Jane Smith also known as (or “aka”) Jane Jones”.